-Al Ain University of Science and Technology is now an authorized IELTS Test Venue in partnership with the British Council.
+Al Ain University is now an authorized IELTS Test Venue in partnership with the British Council.

 The candidate has two options of payment, either online by credit card or offline at the finance unit staff at AAU registration counter.
 If the candidate chooses to pay offline, he/she will attend to the finance staff with the application reference number to pay the fees.